joomdev/Mighty-Addons/README.md

 ### Is Mighty Addons 100% Ads Free?

-Yes, Mighty Addons plugin will be 100% ads free.
+Yes, the Mighty Addons plugin will be 100% ads free.
 You will get notices about the pro version only if you will be using the free version.

 ### How often do you update Elementor widgets?

 We always listen to our user's feedback and based on that feedback, we keep enhancing the existing features and widgets.
 So you can expect at least one update in a month.

-### Do I have to buy Elementor Pro to use Mighty Addons plugin?
+### Do I have to buy Elementor Pro to use the Mighty Addons plugin?

 No, you don't need to buy Elementor Pro to use Mighty Addons.
 These free Elementor Widgets will work with both free and pro versions.